Customers Who Need a Little More Help Than Others

 - Make it easy to access a human - When you are given access to a human, customers feel more at ease with the whole process they're going through with your company.
 This can be by having a phone number, email address, or chat box on every page of your website.
 Make sure you have someone available at the other end of the contact so there's always someone there to help your customers.

 - Reach out - Some CRM and sales software packages offer a pop-up chat box when customers have been on a certain page for a certain length of time.
 Use this feature to offer help to those that look as though they may be stuck at a certain point in the process.
-This is simple and effect, but not always done.
+This is simple and effective, but not always done.

 - Slow down - Customer service reps are always ready to help, but sometimes rush through it so they can get to the next customer needing their attention.
-The priority should instead should be helping the customer at hand and answering all of their questions before moving on to the next person.
+The priority should instead be helping the customer at hand and answering all of their questions before moving on to the next person.

 Some customers need a little more help than others, this can be for various reasons.
 Sometimes, the only way to help these customers is to allow them to talk to an actual human rather than an automated help service.
 The points above give an insight into how you can always appear to be there when the customer needs you the most.